How do most 61-year-olds spend their birthday?

-The subject of retirement will surely be broached.
-The retirement age is now, after all, within sight, and even if the birthday boy or girl has no intention of retiring it’s still right there glittering on the horizon like a glorious sunset.
+The subject of retirement will indeed be broached.
+The retirement age is now, after all, within sight, and even if the birthday boy or girl has no intention of retiring, it’s still right there glittering on the horizon like a glorious sunset.

 That’s not how Madonna will likely spend her 61st birthday, which she will mark on Friday, August 16.
 The sexagenarian (a word that sounds oddly appropriate in this context) is in the midst of preparations for yet another world tour.
-This one is in support of her latest album, Madame X. She’s still packing out shows alongside other stars half her age such as P!nk, Chris Stapleton and Muse.
+This one supports her latest album; Madame X. She’s still packing out shows alongside other stars half her age, such as P!nk, Chris Stapleton, and Muse.

-It takes moxie to not only stay relevant but to set the trends in the music industry for four decades, and Madonna has it.
+It takes moxie to stay relevant and set the trends in the music industry for four decades, and Madonna has it.
 Here’s how: